Universal-Team/db/docs/_ds/twilight-menu.md

   <ul>

-  <li>Proper widescreen support has been re-implemented.
-Once again, only games that
+  <li><strong>3DS users:</strong> Proper widescreen support has been re-implemented.
-  are widescreen-compatible will launch in the 16:10 aspect ratio, while games that are not widescreen-compatible will stay in the original 4:3 aspect ratio!
+  Once again, only games that are widescreen-compatible will launch in the 16:10 aspect ratio, while games that are not widescreen-compatible will stay in the original 4:3 aspect ratio!

   <ul>